 ACM Comments and sampling strategy Spray coatings, encapsulated sprays and bulk materials Often but not always homogeneous/uniform.
-Usually take samples from each end of sprayed surface but more if installation is large or repaired/modified.
+Where uniform, two samples taken from each end of the sprayed surface will usually be adequate.
+If the installation is particularly large (eg >100 m 2), one sample should be taken approximately every 25-30 m 2 .
+Samples should be taken from all patches of repairs or alterations.
 Pipe/thermal insulation Often highly variable composition.
 Variations occur where there are changes in colour, size or texture or in repaired areas.
 Sample numbers and location depend on the variations and the planned work.
 Undamaged areas should be sampled first.
+In general, one sample per 3-m pipe run should be taken with particular attention paid to different layers.
+For long pipe runs (eg >20 m), one sample per 6 m will usually be adequate.
+It can be difficult to demonstrate that individual pipes are asbestos-free so all pipes should be sampled even when they appear similar.
 Valves or hatches or repaired areas near access routes are less likely to contain asbestos but discretionary sampling may be necessary.
+Samples should be taken from all patches of repairs or alterations.
 Insulating board/tiles Board is usually homogeneous but might have repairs or replacement boards and tiles.
-One 3-5cm2 sample per room or every 25 m2 is usually adequate.
+One $3-5\text{cm}^2$ sample per room or every 25 m^2 is usually adequate.
 If there is clearly more than one panel type then representative samples of each should be taken.
 When a material is visually consistent with AIB, smaller samples may be sufficient, as the amosite is readily detectable on analysis.
 Asbestos cement (AC) materials Homogeneous materials.
 Often seen as corrugated and flat sheets or as various moulded products.
 In older buildings, most pre-formed exterior cement sheets fitted before 1990 are likely to contain asbestos so only limited sampling will be required.
 The risk from falls through fragile AC roofs may mean that sampling is limited.
 Also, in many cases, a strong presumption can be made that the material is AC without sampling.
 This includes AC flues (where sampling damage may lead to the release of harmful gases) but excludes asbestos soffits which should be sampled or presumed to be AIB.
+If sampling is required, one sample of each type of sheet or product (eg downpipes etc) should be taken.
 Other suspect asbestos materials Where there are distinct types of materials, then one or two samples from each separate source will usually be adequate.
 Two samples are recommended if there are more than a few square metres of material.
 Examples of different materials include roofing felts and decorative coatings and plasters.
 More information is given on sampling decorative coatings in Table 4.2.